netinvent/command_runner/README.md

 command_runner can output a command output on the fly to stdout, eg show output during execution.
 This is helpful when the command is long, and we need to know the output while execution is ongoing.
+It is also helpful in order to catch partial command output when timeout is reached or a CTRL+C signal is received.
 Example:

 ```
-from command_runner import command_runner, PIPE
+from command_runner import command_runner

-exit_code, output = command_runner('ping 127.0.0.1', stdout=PIPE)
+exit_code, output = command_runner('ping 127.0.0.1', shell=True, live_output=True)
 ```

-**WARNING** Live output should be used for debugging purposes only, since it may not read all output from the process.
+Note: using live output relies on stdout pipe polling, which has lightly higher cpu usage.

 #### To file redirection